 |Earthquake US West Coast|

-Within the scope of this process, the Executive Board defines the risk appetite for natural perils once a year on the basis of the risk strategy by specifying the portion of the economic capital that is available to cover risks from natural perils.
-This is a key basis for our underwriting approach in this segment.
+Within the scope of this process, the Executive Board defines the risk appetite for natural perils once a year on the basis of the risk strategy by specifying the portion of the economic equity that is available to cover risks from natural perils.
+This is a key basis for our underwriting approach in this segment and served to significantly cushion, for example, the strain from this risk category in 2017.
 As part of our holistic approach to risk management across business groups, we take into account numerous relevant scenarios and extreme scenarios, determine their effect on portfolio and performance data, evaluate them in relation to the planned figures and identify alternative courses of action.

 |Limit and threshold for the 200-year aggregate annual loss as well as utilisation thereof|

 |in EUR million||Limit 2017||Threshold 2017||Actual utilisation (July 2017)|